• Recipe Index

 • Yellow Mustard - Plain yellow mustard gives the potato salad its classic color and flavor.

-• Green Onions - Only the green onion tops for Low FODMAP!
+• Green Onions - Only the green onion tops to keep it low FODMAP!

-• Eggs - Hard Boiled Eggs add to the creamy factor.
+• Eggs - Add to the creamy factor when hard-boiled.

-• Water - Only needed for the Instant Pot.
+• Water - Only needed for the Instant Pot to bring to pressure.

-In a 6-Quart Instant Pot, with the trivet and steamer basket, pour in water.
-Place potatoes into the steamer basket.
+In a 6-Quart Instant Pot, with the trivet and steamer basket, pour in one cup of water.
+Place potatoes in the steamer basket.

 In two small oven-safe dishes, spray with non-cooking spray and crack in the eggs.